njk464/2019-ectf-cmucode/README.md

 					sd card to install.

 This command installs the specified game name for the current user.
-The game must be in the games partition on the SD card.
+The game must be in the games partition on the SD card and the user must be allowed to install.
+The game is then decrypted and passed to petalinux.

 This command is implemented very similarly to the `list` command by looping through each row in the game table.
 However, when either the uninstalled game flag (`0x00`) or the end of table flag (`0xff`) is located, it writes the table row struct to that location in memory.